Boeing 737 MAX could take off Monday for commercial survival

 Civil aviation authorities cannot approve the modified model until they have examined how it performs in flight.
 They will also look at the thousands of data points collected during the flights.

-The weather is difficult to predict, but forecasts show Monday will be partially cloudy, with little wind and a 10 percent chance of rain.
+The weather is difficult to predict, but forecasts show a five percent chance of rain Monday and sunny skies in the afternoon.

-According to the Times, an FAA pilot will be at the controls to test out the modifications conducted on the plane, and a Boeing test pilot will also be on board.
+According to the New York Times, an FAA pilot will be at the controls to test out the modifications conducted on the plane, and a Boeing test pilot will also be on board.

 In general, test flights are meticulously prepared for.